jchen9182/chenJus_fangSam/README.md

 ### Bugs:
 	- | and < or > cannot be used in the same line
-	- Due to how we implemented the code, no error is printed if you type an incorrect command
+	- w > wholist gives an error

 ### Files & Function Headers:
 	run.c